 Since a normal 8oz cup of bubble tea typically has a small portion of milk, the calories won’t add up too fast.

-In any cup of bubble tea, you’re looking to have about 50 – 80 calories due to the milk.
+In any cup of bubble tea, you’re looking to have about 50 – 80 calories from dairy or milk.
 Now depending on what milk is used will determine whether your boba calories fall into the higher range or lower range.
-Some milks that commonly used are regular milk, non-dairy milk, almond milk or soy milk.
+Some kinds of milk commonly used are regular milk, non-dairy milk, almond milk, or soy milk.

 Is there a lot of calories in sweeteners?

 Let’s start with regular simply syrups or flavored syrups that boba shops tend to use often.
 Like any syrup, it’s mostly made of sugar and water boiled together.
 When counting the calories in 1 oz of simple syrup, you’re looking at about 30 – 50 calories.

 Whereas condensed milk, you can expect to see around 100 – 130 calories per 1 oz of condensed milk.
 Being that it is a sweetened concentration of milk, the small amount packs a big punch when it comes to calories.

 But, with all the above so far your simple bubble tea is looking to be around 200 calories, which isn’t too bad at all.
 (Like any good thing, balance is key!)